National Assembly (Serbia): Procedure

-The National Assembly is convoked for two regular sessions per year, starting on the first workdays of March and October.
-The assembly is convoked for extraordinary session at the request of at least one-third of the deputies or the request of the Government, with previously determined agenda.
-The National Assembly can be convoked without an announcement upon the declaration of the state of war or state of emergency.
-The proposed agenda for a National Assembly sitting is prepared by the President of the National Assembly.
-A quorum for the work of the assembly exists if a minimum of one-third of deputies are present at the assembly sitting.
-The quorum for the work of the assembly on voting days exists if at least 126 deputies are present at the sitting.
-The National Assembly adopts decisions by majority vote of deputies at the session at which the majority of deputies are present.
-The deputies vote "For" a motion, "Against" a motion, or abstain from voting.
+The Assembly meets in two regular sessions each year, beginning on the first working days of March and October.
+It may be convened in extraordinary session, with a set agenda, at the request of at least one-third of the deputies or of the Government, and it convenes without notice upon the declaration of a state of war or emergency.
+The agenda is proposed by the President of the National Assembly.
+A quorum requires the presence of one-third of the deputies, or at least 126 deputies on voting days.
+Decisions are taken by a majority of the deputies present, who may vote for, vote against, or abstain.

-The right to propose laws, other regulations, and general acts belongs to every deputy, the government, assemblies of autonomous provinces or at least 30,000 voters.
-The Ombudsman and the Governor of the National Bank of Serbia also have the right to propose laws falling within their competence.
-Upon the request of the majority of all deputies or at least 100,000 voters, the National Assembly may call a referendum on issues falling within its competence.
+Laws and other acts may be proposed by any deputy, by the Government, by the assemblies of the autonomous provinces, or by at least 30,000 voters.
+The Ombudsman and the Governor of the National Bank of Serbia may also propose laws within their competence.
+At the request of a majority of all deputies or of at least 100,000 voters, the Assembly may call a referendum on matters within its competence.

-The President of the Republic may dissolve the National Assembly, upon an elaborated proposal of the Government.
-The Government may not propose dissolution of the assembly if a proposal has been submitted to dismiss the Government.
-The National Assembly is also dissolved if it fails to elect the Government within 90 days from the day of its constitution.
-The National Assembly may not be dissolved during the state of war and state of emergency.
-The National Assembly, which has been dissolved, only performs current or urgent tasks.
-In case of declaration of the state of war or state of emergency, its full competence is re-established and lasts until the end of the state of war, that is, emergency.
+The President of the Republic may dissolve the Assembly on a reasoned proposal from the Government, but the Government may not make such a proposal while a motion for its own dismissal is pending.
+The Assembly is also dissolved if it fails to elect a Government within 90 days of being constituted.
+It may not be dissolved during a state of war or emergency.
+A dissolved Assembly performs only current or urgent tasks; if a state of war or emergency is declared, its full powers are restored until the state of war or emergency ends.